 - Children below 13 years old must be accompanied by an adult

-Read what we think about Escape Theme Park in Teluk Bahang.
+Read more on what we think of Escape Penang.

 You’ll notice the queues in front of the more notable attractive street art while exploring the heritage zone!